Lucasplaygaemes/JNTD/README.md

 JNTD as a plugin functionality, there is a plugin example in the plugins folder.

 # Makefile!
-The make file compile and make every thing necessary to JNTD, a2 will be added in it.
+The make file compile and make every thing necessary to JNTD and a2 to compile.

 # Documentation!
 I'm going to add a new file, soon, called documentation.
 Why's that?
 Simple, the code is written by me, and i really want other people to contribuite on it, so i will make a documentation.
 So whoever want to add something, make it own plugin, Or anything like will be able because he can read the docs.
 I will need AI help to implement in the whole code, but i will revise it all by myself.
 Just forgot to say, the documentation will be in english too.